Ganzzi/213/README.md

 # Problems

-There is some warnings and errors that I don't know how to fit:
+There are some warnings and errors that I don't know how to fit:

 ![Alt text](./img/ErrorScreenshot.png "Optional title")